guereslib/Reproducible-Research-Things/readme.md

 * Keep raw data separate (Research Storage – Vault)

-Q4) if a research partner organization believes your "sensitive" data has been made available to others (ie a data breach).
+Q4) If a research partner organization believes your "sensitive" data has been made available to others (ie a data breach).
 Could you show that steps were taken to avoid this or show that it couldn't happen?

 * research space – tracing who you have shared a file
 * Computer encryption (General good computer safety)